lincyrajasekaran3/Ecommerce_Follow_Along/README.md

 UI and UX Enhancements Provided feedback on successful or failed delete operations.
 Enhanced the user experience with a clean and responsive UI for managing product deletions.

+---

+# Milestone 15 - Navbar Component

+### Learning Goals 🎯
+By completing this milestone, we have:
+- Created a reusable Navbar component.
+- Integrated the Navbar into all pages of the application.
+- Ensured smooth navigation between pages.
+- Made the Navbar responsive for all screen sizes.